 Here at ATS, we make it very easy for you to see which teams have the best theoretical chance of winning their conference.
 We list the odds from shortest to longest price, and have tabs for each conference.
 We also give you the opportunity to compare odds at different US sportsbooks across the industry to see which ones have the best odds.
 The higher the price, the higher your potential winnings are going to be, so you always want to select the sportsbook that has the biggest plus figure offered and bet with them.

-If you need to open a new account with a different sportsbook, we have compiled a comprehensive list here.
+If you need to open a new account with a different sportsbook, we have compiled a comprehensive list of NFL betting sites.
 These links will get you the best offers and promos available for new users upon sign up.

 If a team has odds of +450 or lower to win the conference, they will generally be the favorites.
 Betting on a line of +450 means that your winnings will be 4.5 times your bet amount, so you would win $450 on a bet of $100.
 You are not going to find minus prices to win the conference until later in the season after some games have been played and the standings are starting to shake out.